JHay0112/lgui/README.md

 # lgui

-lgui is a python application that provides a GUI for control of lcapy.
+lgui is a web application that provides a GUI for control of lcapy.